Mark Zuckerberg to respond to Cambridge Analytica scandal

 Within the next 24 hours, Facebook CEO Mark Zuckerberg will speak publicly about "rebuilding trust" amid allegations that data from more than 50 million Facebook users was misused by Cambridge Analytica, according to NBC News.

-The social networking giant disclosed late Friday that researchers from Cambridge Analytica, a UK-based data analytics firm affiliated with the Donald Trump campaign, had duped the company to gain access to data through an app called "thisisyourdigitallife," which was used for political ads during the 2016 US presidential election.
+The social-networking giant disclosed late Friday that researchers from Cambridge Analytica, a UK-based data analytics firm affiliated with the Donald Trump presidential campaign, had duped the company to gain access to data through an app called "thisisyourdigitallife," which was used for political ads during the 2016 US presidential election.

-While Facebook said in a statement that it had banned the group, there's been mounting pressure on Zuckerberg to testify before Congress, and to explain why the company didn't tell the public that data had been used in violation of its terms of service when it found out in 2015.
-The hashtag "#WheresZuck" started showing up on Twitter in reference to Zuckerberg's lack of a public appearance or statement.
+While Facebook said in a statement that it had banned the group, there's been mounting pressure on Zuckerberg to testify before Congress and to explain why the company didn't tell the public that data had been used in violation of its terms of service when it found out in 2015.
+The hashtag "#WheresZuck" started appearing on Twitter in reference to Zuckerberg's lack of a public appearance or statement.

 The Cambridge Analytica scandal is the latest in a series of online controversies involving the 2016 US presidential election.
 Twitter, Reddit, Facebook and other platforms appear to have been manipulated by automated bot programs and operatives working for the Russian government.
 The misinformation campaign is being investigated by the FBI and the US Senate.